gvwilson/thirdbit/src/fiction/iffy/1/index.md

 Mister Mishra chuckled.
 "No worry about th' scrap, girl.
-An' no worry about gettin' paid—if you found work hereabouts that I haven't, more power to you."
+An' no worry about gettin' paid.
+If you found work hereabouts that I haven't, more power to you."
 He rolled his head to loosen the kinks in his neck and waggled the digits of his artificial hand.
-"Mind your parts, aye?"
+"Mind your eyes an' fingers, aye?"

 "Aye," Iffy agreed eagerly.
 She had her scavenged safety goggles on her face and the drill bit engaged